Raffaello/sdl2-vga-terminal/Readme.md

 -   move the examples in `examples` folder?
 -   clear with bgCol, and only viewport.
--   complete the cursor functionality (When typing show the cursor not blinking (reset timer?)
--   CI with Azure Devops, travis, appveyor, sonarcloud lgtm, etc...
 -   decouple vga modes
 -   DAC Palette changing
--   Cursor display
 -   doxygen / document the code
 -   use streams
 -   read